 If you click on the Show Options button, the Options tab displays fields for configuring the page URL, Title, and description.

-Each type of block has unique fields in the Options tab, such as the following for Image, Columns, and Text blocks:
+Each type of block has unique fields in the Options tab, such as for Image, Columns, and Text blocks:

 To specify designs for blocks, go to the Style tab where you can edit existing styles or create a custom look.
 The Style is where you add styles such as: